GDPR and Ad Tech: The Definitive Guide of 2019

 Thanks for the write-up!
 Any additional reading materials?

 Yes, and thank you!
-As this article isn't a holistic GDPR overview, we've compiled a list of 36 additional resources.
+As this article isn't a holistic GDPR overview, we've compiled a list of a few additional resources.

 Official GDPR Texts